SASA-Tech/Gigabyte-Z390-UD-Hackintosh/README.EN.md

 ## Generic settings, you may not find some.

-# Dispositivo Screenshot
+# Devices Screenshot:
 ![infodp1](./Screenshot/Peripherials.png)
 ![infodp2](./Screenshot/PCIe.png)

-# Cosa funziona e cosa no:
+# what works and what doesn't:
 - [x] Intel UHD 630 iGPU
 - [x] ALC887 internal output
 - [x] ALC887 HDMI Audio Output